A Turkish Photographer Mines the Dark Side of Anime-Inspired Harajuku Style

 Shipped from France

-Signature: @galeriejacobpaulett The artwork is signed and numbered by the Artist on verso of the diasec The Artwork come accompanied with an original Certificate of Authenticity issued by the studio of the Artist and signed by the Artist
+Signature: The artwork is dated, signed and numbered on verso of the Diasec ..../7 The artwork come accompanied with an original Certificate of Authenticity issued by the studio of the Artist and signed by the Artist

 Akif Hakan’s sensual photographs are capturing more than just erotica or glamour.
 Hakan, who is a Turkish-American photographer, carefully designs his characters and scenes, influenced by fashion, cinema, the history of photography and experimental portraits of Man Ray.
 His goal is to go beyond the charted territories and free himself from the traditional photographic rules so that he can combine various techniques and create a different kind of storytelling.
 His glamour shots as well as the artistic nudes have a strong cinematic feel, almost as if they were freeze frames from a movie screening.